keitheous/x26/APPROACH.md

   - Endpoints:  `POST /passengers`, `GET /passengers` and `DELETE /passengers/:id`
 - A Crew Lead can upgrade or downgrade a passenger's membershit level
   - Endpoint: `PATCH /passengers/:id/membership`
-- A Crew Lead can provision ship resources
+- A Crew Lead can provision and decommission ship resources
-  - Endpoint: `POST /resources`
+  - Endpoints: `POST /resources` and `DELETE /resources/:id`

 Passenger requirements:
 - A Passenger can discover resources available to their tier